AElfProject/aelf-sdk.go/README.md

 ### Getting Started

-You should build the "AElf_SDK" project
+You should build the "AElf.Client" project first to get files defined in protos, which will be generated in the directory named "Protobuf/Generated".

 ### Basic usage